 WSL2 changes how everything works under the hood for sharing file systems.
 For starters, the filesystem is now a virtual hard disk in vhdx format instead of a directory.

 You can find the vhdx file under %USERPROFILE%\AppData\Local\Packages\CanonicalGroupLimited.Ubuntu18.04onWindows_79rhkp1fndgsc\LocalState for an WSL Ubuntu distro.
-Unfortunately though, the rootfs folder is gone unlike WSL1.

 You’ll find that VHDX files can be mounted in Windows with the Disk Manager tool.
 But, the virtual disks cannot be mounted while the WSL distro is registered.